 You can drag and drop important files onto the NAS device from the comfort of your computer.
 Best of all, it’s possible to access them over the internet like any other cloud service without being limited by space.
-For more information, check out this look at NAS drives for Mac.
+For more information, check out NAS drives for Mac computers.

 Conquer the Computer Hard Drive Crash

 Securing your data is the best way to avoid the worst of a hard drive crash.
 But if you’re caught unaware, you still have options.
 Connect the drive to a different computer, try a recovery tool, or contact a professional recovery service.

 With any luck, you’ll get everything back in one piece.

 Need assistance with your home office or small business tech?
 Search our blog for more computer, software, and technology articles.
 Visit the Tech section right now!